AronPelgrim/css-to-the-rescue-2122/README.md

 border-right: 5em solid transparent;
 border-bottom: 5em solid black;
 ```
 You can create triangles like this, but it will be hard to make them move.
-That's when I found out that you can also create triangles with a ``` conic-gradient. ``` This in combination with keyframes, made it possible to make my background move.
+That's when I found out that you can also create triangles with a ``` conic-gradient. ``` This in combination with ```keyframes```, made it possible to make my background move.
 The next step was to create the firework and make it interactive.

 <img width="1128" alt="image" src="https://user-images.githubusercontent.com/74137185/157466593-a2e5d1f4-4b40-4be2-b417-0a2a33bd1e2e.png">
 Image of my first attempt of the mountain.